oracle-livelabs/database/edition-based-redefinition/lb-genschema/lb-genschema.md

 ## Task 1: Run lb generate-schema to generate the base changelog

 The command `lb generate-schema` creates the base Liquibase changelog.
-Login to HR schema and verify the current working directory is home path of Cloud Shell.
-You have to make sure to run the lb generate-schema command from ***changes/hr.00000.base*** directory:

-In this lab, you will learn how to use Liquibase  to generate the base changelog of HR Schema.

 ![Cloud Shell home](images/cloudshell-home.png " ")

-***Home folder will be different for you***
+The folder will be different in your environment.

+Verify that the current working directory is your home directory.

 ```text
 <copy>cd ~</copy>
 <copy>sql /nolog</copy>
 ```

+Connect to the HR schema (using the correct connection string):

 ```text
 <copy>set cloudconfig ebronline.zip</copy>